 Armadillo repellent - No effective deterrent product or device exists, as I explain.

 How to kill an armadillo - Not necessary, but I list info about lethal traps and poison.

 Armadillo removal information - The main armadillo page, with behavior and biology info.

 Armadillo Email From Reader: Hi David, I live in Avalon Park.
 Last fall I noticed a hole by my air conditioner unit and have been pretty much ignoring it.
 However, I have noticed the pile of dirt next to the hole getting bigger and bigger, and I've had more and more little holes dug up all over my lawn the past two months.
 I was wondering if these dillos tend to stay put once they dig a hole, or will they move on to better areas after they dig and consume what ever is there?
 Also, what are your fees and how does your service work?
 Thanks, Mike

 My Response: The food source keeps regenerating.
 It's not like all the worms in the ground get eaten for good.
 Armadillos tend to dig many holes.
 To see if your hole is active, fill it in or stuff newspaper down it.
 What I do is come to your property and set several traps, in the proper manner.
 I trap and remove the armadillo from your property, and relocate it 20 miles outside of the city.
 I am available 7 days a week.

+Armadillo Email From Reader: I finally have developed a trapping system that consistently captures armadillos, the corralling and pathway trapping was consistently yielding nothing so finally have a system for getting very consistent captures (10 in 2 weeks).
 I no longer try to use armadillo trap bait.
 I have found that armadillo trapping bait does no good.
 I focus on the burrow or fence slides, which ever is available.
 Doing exit trapping that covers the trap under it is known clear, then doing entry trapping by shoving a trap into the burrow has yielded a ton of captures.
 If the burrow isn't available, some quick investigating regarding the path of entry into the property will show which side of the fence to trap on, drop the trap on top of their slide and captures are easy.
 Took me long enough but not I can at least give my dillo clients some very solid results rather than just a bunch of opossums.

 My Response: Sounds good.
 Yeah, armadillo trapping is easy when you understand it.
 I've always just set the traps on top of burrows, or directly adjacent, on the pathway.
 They will just wander into the traps.
 Make sure the cage if flush to the ground and doesn't rattle.
 I often line part with the surrounding dirt.
 Armadillos have like, 30 burrows, so the chances that you set a trap on one in a burrow are low.